antrea-io/antrea/docs/design/ovs-pipeline.md

 are destined for a Service's external IP, like NodePort, LoadBalancerIP or ExternalIP, but it is not DSR mode.
 Additionally, `ConnSNATCTMark`, indicating that the connection requires SNAT, is persisted to mark the connections.

+It's worthy to note that flows 1-2 are specific to `proxyAll`, but it is harmless when `proxyAll` is disabled since these flows should be never matched by in-cluster Service traffic.

-Flow 3-4 match the first packet of hairpin Service connections, identified by the same source and destination IP addresses.
-Such hairpin connections will undergo with the IP address of the local Antrea gateway in table [SNAT].
+Flow 3-4 match the first packet of hairpin Service connections, identified by the same source and destination Pod IP addresses.
+Such hairpin connections will undergo SNAT with the IP address of the local Antrea gateway in table [SNAT].
 Similar to flow 1, `ConnSNATCTMark` and `HairpinCTMark` are persisted to mark the connections.

 Flow 5 is the table-miss flow.